A simple learning agent interacting with an agent-based market model: Conclusions

-The learning agent with bounded rationality was represented by simple tabular Q-learning algorithm that was learning to solve an optimal execution selling problem using only market orders.
-The algorithm considered two market states based on features representing the limit-order book, the spread and the best bid volume, and then two states representing the current execution agents states, the remaining time available in the trading session, and the agents remaining inventory.
-The RL agent attempted to learn how to modify an existing TWAP trading schedule to optimally execute its sell order.
+After the calibration of the training environment, a single learning agent with bounded rationality was added to the market to interact with this ABM.
+The learning agent was represented by a simple tabular Q-learning RL algorithm that was learning to solve an optimal execution selling problem using only market orders.
+This RL agent learns how to modify an existing TWAP trading schedule to optimally execute its sell order.
+The algorithm considered two market states based on features representing the limit-order book: the spread and the best bid volume, and then two states representing the current execution agents states: the remaining time available in the trading session, and the agents remaining inventory.
+The agent was tested with different parent order sizes and different state space sizes to observe whether any agents' profits could be found to increase and converge and improve a random initial agent configuration.
+Our work shows that it can.

+The impact of the different learning agent configurations on the environment is visually demonstrated in Figure \ref{rl-trade-sign-autocorrelation} and Figure \ref{rl-trading-schedules-events}.
+In Figure \ref{rl-trade-sign-autocorrelation}, we see that the learning agents can suppress the trade-sign autocorrelations but boost the autocorrelations in the absolute micro-price value.
+This depends on the state space used in the learning algorithm, but learning agents with larger parent orders suppress the trade-sign autocorrelations and introduce more price volatility.
+Figure \ref{rl-price-impact} shows that the larger parent orders induce a larger overall price impact even when the learning agent only engages in selling.
+The learnt volume trajectories for the different agents are shown in Figure \ref{fig:rl-trading-schedules} and their associated exceedance probabilities in Figure \ref{fig:rl-tail-event-probabilities}.

+We compared the ABM representing the environment using its calibrated moments against the combination of the same ABM with a single strategic learning agent.
+We found that, except for the Hurst exponent, the moments were robust to adding a single simple learning agent, even with increasing initial order sizes.
+The combined market stylised facts conform to those observed in the measured market data.
+In particular, the combined model is found to better replicate the trade-sign and return absolute value autocorrelations, and these are shown in Figure \ref{rl-trade-sign-autocorrelation}.
+The model can replicate price impact functions with the correct shape, and an intuitive relationship with initial order sizes, as evidenced in Figure \ref{rl-price-impact}.
+When we include learning agents in the market environment, we can replicate the observed stylised facts better.